kingandmcgaw/kingandmcgaw.github.io/README.md

 ## Deployment

 To deploy the site, just commit the new post and push to the master branch.
-The changes should be relected at: [http://easyart.github.com](http://easyart.github.com)
+The changes should be reflected at: [http://easyart.github.com](http://easyart.github.com)